 Table of Contents

-2. Native plants let you be a lazy gardener!
-(All they need is rain once they are established), and…
+- Save water and time: Native plants let you be a lazy gardener (all they need is rain once they are established)

-3. Native plants are beautiful (wander through our native plant library for proof!)
+- Fuss-free beauty: Native plants are resilient and beautiful (wander through our native plant library for proof)

 Blazing Stars (Liatris) are not shy native plants.
-The flower stalks can grow up to 3-5 feet high when thriving.
+Most Blazing Star species can grow up to 3-5 feet high when thriving.
 You have to appreciate its commitment to being pollinated!
 Each plant puts out a beautiful buffet line for the pollinators.
 Their long flower-filled stem gives multiple butterflies a place to snack alongside each other.

 Blazing Stars flower from the top-down